astralcollar/difffrog/README.md

-*DiffFrog* is a lightweight, kawaii-styled IntelliJ IDEA extension that helps you monitor your Git changes in real-time directly from your status bar.
+*difffrog* is a lightweight, kawaii-styled IntelliJ IDEA extension that helps you monitor your Git changes in real-time directly from your status bar.
 Keep your Pull Requests under control with a touch of personality!

 ---